Presentation: Pregnancy where mother has a higher-chance first-trimester combined screening test result

 - Where there are concerns regarding an atypical phenotype, the following may be considered:

-- R22 Fetus with a likely chromosomal abnormality.
-This will process both genome-wide common aneuploidy testing and chromosomal microarray.
+- R22 Fetus with a likely chromosomal abnormality: This will process both genome-wide common aneuploidy testing and genome-wide microarray.

 - Where there are multiple or complex anomalies and/or above testing is non-diagnostic, (rapid) fetal exome sequencing may be considered:

-- R21 Fetal anomalies with a likely genetic cause: fetal exome sequencing: Referral to clinical genetics and/or multi-disciplinary discussion is required.
+- R21 Fetal anomalies with a likely genetic cause: This is fetal exome sequencing, and referral to clinical genetics and/or multi-disciplinary discussion is required.

 - NIPT is offered as part of an evaluative roll-out and is currently not part of the test directory.
 Contact your local screening midwife or fetal medicine team for information and support on testing.